bovicbro/airspace-hugo/exampleSite/content/english/_index.md

   enable: true
   bg_image: images/slider-bg.jpg
   bg_overlay: true
-  title: A Digital Marketing <br/> & Design Agency
+  title: SailingOurSaga<br/> Our adventure on the high seas
-  content: We love the Web test and the work we do.We work closely with our clients
+  content: We are a sailing couple, on a journey around the world.
+Follow us on our
-    to deliver  the best possible solutions for their needs
+    blog and on instagram.
   button:
-    enable: true
+    enable: false
     label: Discover Our Project
     link: project
 about: